CyVerse-learning-materials/change_password_quickstart/docs/index.md

 ### Get Started

 1. Navigate to the [CyVerse User Portal](https://user.cyverse.org/)
-    -   If you do not have a CyVerse account, go here for instructions on how to create one: [Create CyVerse Account](https://learning.cyverse.org/projects/cyverse-account-creation-quickstart/)
+    -   If you do not have a CyVerse account, instructions on how to create an account are here: [Create CyVerse Account](https://learning.cyverse.org/projects/cyverse-account-creation-quickstart/)
 2. In the upper right corner of the page, click the `ACCOUNT`button
-3. Scroll down to find the **Password** section
+3. Scroll down to the **Password** section
 4. If you have forgotten your password, click the link to reset your password.
     -   You can also find the link here: [Forgot Your CyVerse Password](https://user.cyverse.org/forgot)
-5. If you know your old password, enter it in the first box of the **Password** section
+5. If you know your current password, enter it in the first box of the **Password** section
-6. Choose a new password, and enter it into the *New Password* and *Confirm New Password* boxes
+6. Choose a new password and enter it into the *New Password* and *Confirm New Password* boxes
 7. Click the `UPDATE` button to update your password